axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/case-item-details.rst

 #.
 Use `Axon Ivy HtmlOverride wizard <https://developer.axonivy.com/doc/9.1/designer-guide/how-to/overrides.html?#override-new-wizard>`_ to override ``CaseInformation`` HTML dialog.

 #.
-After previous steps, you can override Case details UI elements
+After the above steps were done, you can override **Case details UI elements**
-   as shown/hidden element by keywords:
+   by some options below:

-   To show/hide, please using ``showItemDetailsHeader`` and ``showItemBackButton`` code.
+   - To show/hide, please using ``showItemDetailsHeader`` and ``showItemBackButton`` code.
 For more details, please refer to :ref:`Show/Hide components <customization-case-details-how-to-override-ui-show-hidden-ui>`.

-   And to add a new elements, please refer to :ref:`Add new Custom panel <customization-case-item-details-how-to-override-ui-custom-body>` code
+   - And to add a new elements, please refer to :ref:`Show custom widgets <customization-case-item-details-how-to-override-ui-custom-body>` code

 .. _customization-case-details-how-to-override-ui-show-hidden-ui: